TuxVinyards/qqX/README.md

 - You can now organize folders by various categories.
 The _same_ machine can now be listed in two or three folders at once.
 All by the magic of 'symbolic links'.
 Expect a wiki page shortly to explain in full detail.

 - The ability to download any given Linux ISO and install it, has had a make over as well.

 - This release has had extra extensive testing, ranging from the slickness of 'Garuda Dr460nized' to the lightness of LXQT

 - FreeBird is default and based on quickemu @ Aug 4.
 FreeSpirit has had initial testing and looks good.
 This is based on Aug 29.

-  - Users still on version 1.8.04 and previous should download [the latest release](<https://github.com/TuxVinyards/qqX/releases/latest>) directly.
+- Users still on version 1.8.04 and previous should download the latest release directly.
 For others, there was a fix in place a while back for the github changes behind the wget 302 / SHA error.
 So, use the installer/updater ....

+- The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but you can also download via the **code/clone** button.
+The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...

 ### Reliability